 The Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA supports in reception for PPDU(#Ed) bandwidths less than or equal to 80 MHz and is set to NSS – 1.
 The RX NSS support for PPDU bandwidths(#Ed) greater than 80 MHz is defined in 27.8 (Operating mode indication).(#11683)

 The Channel Width subfield indicates the operating channel width supported by the STA for both reception and transmission.
-It is set to 0 for primary 20 MHz, 1 for primary 40 MHz, 2 for primary 80 MHz, and 3 for 160 MHz and 80+80 MHz.
+It is set to 0 for 20 MHz,(#15864) 1 for primary 40 MHz, 2 for primary 80 MHz, and 3 for 160 MHz and 80+80 MHz.
+A value of 0 indicates a primary 20 MHz, unless the STA is an SST STA in which case it indicates any of the negotiated 20MHz subchannels of the SST operation (see 27.7.7(HE subchannel selective transmission operation)). (#15864)

-The UL MU Disable subfield is combined with the UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE MAC capabilities to determine which HE TB PPDUs are possible by the STA to transmit these subfields, as indicated in Table 9-18b (UL MU Disable and UL MU Data Disable subfields encoding).
+The UL MU Disable subfield is combined with the UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE MAC capabilities to determine the allowed UL MU operations and frame types that can be transmitted as a response to Basic Trigger frame or a frame with TRS field, as indicated in Table 9-18b (UL MU Disable and UL MU Data Disable subfields encoding).

 Note to ax Editor.
 Please make the changes shown below.(#15099)